Chic (adj.): a half-refurbished ground floor space in a former East German apartment block.

 “At least I’ve got that,” Irving said.
 He took Charlotte’s sunbed-brown hand and kissed it.
 She smiled, her blue eyes grew wider for a second before he pulled her hand away.

 “Do you remember the day we met?” she said.
 “You’d recently arrived, you were full of ideas and traipsed about the gala and film premieres calling yourself a novelist.
 Ha!
 If Australia wasn’t so far away most of us wouldn’t have fallen for it.
 But I was sucked in.
 And now I can’t say anything because I’m the one who would become humiliated.
-Not you — the supposed author who couldn’t even write a shopping list!”
+Not you — the supposed author who can’t even write a shopping list!”

-Irving shrugged and sipped on his beer.
+Irving shrugged and sipped his beer.
 One of the producers was at the bar.
 Irving noticed that he had shaved the stubble on his cheeks right down to the jaw line.
 The hair ran one centimetre wide until the corner of his chin where it swept up towards his nose, creating a fuzzy blond-grey bell around his mouth.
 The man was watching them.
 No, he watching Charlotte.
 That wasn’t unusual.
 Charlotte smiled at him, and, in a mock show of embarrassment, cast her gaze down to the table and pulled at her bangs.

 “Turn around?
 He standing across from me.
 I think he wants to come over.”

 “How do I look?”
 Charlotte gasped and tried to catch her reflection in the window.
 The man let his elbow fall from the bar.
-He could have been a cowboy in saloon; he had the bowed legs, the swagger, the steady glare, and he might have pulled it off if he didn’t look like such a twat.
+He could have been a cowboy in a saloon; he had the bowed legs, the swagger, the steady glare, and he might have pulled it off if he didn’t look like such a twat.
 Irving extended his hand and offered the man one of his greasiest smiles.

-Charlotte nodded and fluttered her eyebrows with such intensity, Irving thought she was going to fall to the ground in fits.
+Charlotte nodded and fluttered her eyebrows with such intensity Irving thought she was going to fall to the ground in fits.

 “I’ve seen you in Völlig zu Ende.
 I like your work.”